Facebook's rise in profits, users shows resilience after scandals

 Facebook, which generates revenue primarily by selling advertising personalized to its users, has demonstrated for several quarters how resilient its business model can be as long as users keep coming back to scroll through its News Feed and watch its videos.

+It is spending to ensure users are not scared away by scandals.
+Chief Financial Officer David Wehner told analysts on a call that expenses this year would grow between 50 percent and 60 percent, up from a prior range of 45 percent to 60 percent.

+Much of Facebook’s ramp-up in spending is for safety and security, Wehner said.
+The category includes efforts to root out fake accounts, scrub hate speech and take down violent videos.

-Facebook said it ended the first quarter with 27,742 employees, an increase of 48 percent from a year earlier.
+Facebook said it ended the first quarter with 27,742 employees, up 48 percent from a year earlier.

-Chief Executive Mark Zuckerberg, who has said he will sacrifice Facebook’s profit margin for the sake of long-term health, said in a statement that Facebook was “investing to make sure our services are used for good.”
+“So long as profits continue to grow at a rapid rate, investors will accept that higher spending to ensure privacy is warranted,” Wedbush Securities analyst Michael Pachter said.

+It has been nearly two years since Facebook shares rose 7 percent or more during a trading day.
+They rose 7.2 percent on April 28, 2016, the day after another first-quarter earnings report.

 Net income attributable to Facebook shareholders rose in the first quarter to $4.99 billion, or $1.69 per share, from $3.06 billion, or $1.04 per share, a year earlier.